PSM & Certificate in Environmental Geology - A Nearly All Online Geology Degree

 Join a growing job field with an online geology degree

-Growing scientific and technological innovations, and the search for ways to understand the environmental impact of that growth, means an increasing need for geoscience professionals.
-According to the U.S. Bureau of Labor Statistics, demand for environmental geologists is expected to grow 15-21 percent by 2022, adding more than 17,000 jobs by 2022.
+Growing scientific and technological innovations - and the search for ways to understand the environmental impact of that growth - means an increasing need for geoscience professionals.
+According to the U.S. Bureau of Labor Statistics, demand for environmental geologists is expected to grow 7% by 2030.
+An environmental geologist’s duties might include:

 An environmental geologist’s duties might include:

 - Evaluating and managing groundwater, surface water, and Earth's resources.

 - Conducting and overseeing assessment and remediation of contaminated soil and water.